ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

 When looking for a job as a software developer, you will almost certainly be required to complete some sort of coding challenge at some point in the inteview process.
 The challenge we will be solving today involves sorting animals by their ages and returning the lowest age over a certain value.
 For the purpose of this tutorial, we will be reviewing...

-1. Object Creation: We will begin with an array in object form.
-If you are given this coding challenge during an interview, you must be prepared to create this object from scratch off the top of your head.
+1. Object Creation: We will begin by defining an array of objects.
+If you are given this coding challenge during an interview, you must be prepared to create this array with correct object syntax and relevant properties off the top of your head.

 2. For Loops: We will be using a for loop to iterate over the array to sort the objects (animals) by age.
 Again, you should know the syntax and implementation of a for-loop on command.